The right card could make your trip affordable

 If you're making a last-ditch effort to save some cash on your upcoming vacation, here are three ways (and cards) that can put some much-needed cash back in your wallet when used smartly and responsibly.

 1. Planning a road trip?
 Get a card that rewards extra for gas purchases.

 Some credit cards reward the purchases you make at the pump more than others.
 Anyone who has stopped into the local 76 to fill 'er up recently knows that driving is hardly the cheap alternative to flying that it used to be.
 Since any relief at the pump is worth considering, especially on a road trip, then it's certainly worth considering a credit card that rewards bonus cash back for gas purchases.

-For instance, the Blue Cash Everyday Card from American Express offers two percent cash back at U.S. stand-alone gas stations.
-Two cents for every dollar spent on gas roughly equates to six to eight cents a gallon; if you had the choice between two gas stations side-by-side and one gas station was offering gas for eight cents a gallon less, it's pretty obvious which option you would choose.
+For instance, the Blue Cash Everyday Card from American Express offers three percent cash back at U.S. stand-alone gas stations.
+Three cents for every dollar spent on gas roughly equates to nine to ten cents a gallon; if you had the choice between two gas stations side-by-side and one gas station was offering gas for eight cents a gallon less, it's pretty obvious which option you would choose.

-Another card with a similar offer is the BankAmericard Cash Rewards Credit Card, only they up the ante to a full three percent on gas purchases for up to $1,500 per quarter.
+Another card with a similar offer is the BankAmericard Cash Rewards Credit Card.
+They also give a full three percent on gas purchases for up to $2,500 per quarter.
 And while this spending cap is combined with two percent cash back on groceries, we'd be hard-pressed to find a 20-something dropping $1,500 into their gas tank over three months.